EA31337/MQL-Compiler-VScode/README.md

 This will generate a .vsix file which can be install from the editor.

+## Debug

+To debug this extension, open repository location in editor, then from _Run_ menu select _Start Debugging_.
+This will open a new editor window with extension being enabled where you can open another folder with MQL files to compile.
+To see debug messages, go to Help menu and select _Toggle Developer Tools_.

 ## Install from file

 In VS Code editor, open extension pane and choose "Install from VSIX...",